 - Barberry (Berberis vulgaris) -- has antibacterial properties.
 Barberry may interact with a number of medications, including cyclosporine, so ask your doctor before taking it.

 You can use homeopathy as a supportive therapy, but never alone to treat osteomyelitis.
-Although very few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider the following remedies for the treatment of osteomyelitis because they are commonly used to treat joint disorders, bone injuries, and wound infections.
+Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider the following remedies for the treatment of osteomyelitis because they are commonly used to treat joint disorders, bone injuries, and wound infections.
 Before prescribing a remedy, homeopaths take into account a person's constitutional type -- your physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for each individual.

 - Arnica montana -- used after trauma or injury, especially when accompanied by a bruised, "beat up" feeling